txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 at all.

 Indices may be associated with zero or more buckets.
-At creation time, however, each index has no associated buckets -- unlike Riak Search Yokozuna indices do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.
+At creation time, however, each index has no associated buckets, as Riak Search indices do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.

 To associate a bucket with an index the bucket property `yz_index`